IBM/FfDL/etc/converter/README.md

 ## Troubleshooting

-- For converting to FfDL format, both `training_data_reference` and `training_results_reference` need to be in the same object storage (Could be different bucket) because FfDL only takes one object storage connection.
+- If you are converting Watson Studio Deep Learning yml to FfDL format, both `training_data_reference` and `training_results_reference` need to be in the same object storage (could be different bucket) because FfDL only takes one object storage connection.

-- In Watson Machine Learning, TensorFlow version only available up to 1.5
+- In Watson Studio Deep Learning, TensorFlow version is only available up to 1.5

-- Caffe2 is not available yet in Watson Machine Learning.
+- Caffe2 is not available yet in Watson Studio Deep Learning.
 Thus, the conversion script won't take any caffe2 input.

 - The conversion script won't take `small`, `medium`, and `large` T-shirt size because they will be deprecated soon.